 The digital subscription service is the best way to find out what's going on with your benefits.
-Look for the envelope in the footer at www.ers.texas.gov.
-Sign up for topics to have email updates sent to you.
-After you sign up, you'll receive an email inviting you to confirm your subscription.
+Sign up for topics to have updates emailed to you.
+After you sign up, you'll get an email asking you to confirm your subscription.
+To subscribe go to https://ers.texas.gov/subscribe, or look for the envelope icon at the bottom of ers.texas.gov webpages.